kevinslin/seed-xkcd/vault/xkcd.bored-with-the-internet.md

   license: Creative Commons 2.5
 ---
 ![I used to do this all the time.](https://imgs.xkcd.com/comics/bored_with_the_internet.jpg)
+> "Bored with the Internet", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Two men are talking in a room with a computer on.
 One is wearing a black hat.]]